chron/outpost18/README.md

 1. Highlight abilities where the threshold is met
 1. DragPreview for cards - remove opacity at least?
 1. Dragged cards take a split second before they disappear which looks weird
+1. It's possible (though VERY unlikely) for generated gameCodes to collide

+## Cool ideas that may or may not get implemented

+1. Spectators
+1. Multiple games at once - tabbed interface?
+1. Browser notifs when it becomes your turn and you're not looking

 ## Dev setup